-VLGA will provide families across Lake Elsinore Unified School District and surrounding districts in Riverside County with an alternative to the district's existing elementary, middle, and high schools by providing a single TK through 12th grade charter academy.
-VLGA intends to draw students from an area with schools attended by high percentages of socioeconomically disadvantaged students, English Learners, and Foster Youth.
+ACTAV will provide families across Antelope Valley Union High School District and surrounding districts in Los Angeles County an alternative to the district's existing elementary, middle and high schools by providing a single K through 12th grade charter academy.
+ACTAV intends to draw students from an area with schools attended by high percentages of socioeconomically disadvantaged students, English Learners, and Foster Youth.

-VLGA is projecting substantive growth for the second 2026-27 and third 2027-28 years of operations with continued upward trend as the school reaches full capacity.
-The increase in enrolled students year on year reflects an additional grade of instruction being offered in each of the first four years of operations.
-This enrollment trend is further supported by the number of students in each established grade, increasing in each subsequent year.
-If applications exceed capacity, admission will be determined by a public random lottery.
-Preferences will be given to current students, siblings of already enrolled students, and students residing in the Lake Elsinore Unified School District.
+ACTAV is projecting substantive growth for the second 2026-27 and third 2027-28 years of operations with continued upward trend as the school reaches full capacity.
+The increase in enrolled students year on year reflects an additional class of instruction being offered in each of the first four years of operations.
+This enrollment trend is further supported by the number of students in each established grade increasing in each subsequent year.